 However there was a great famine and they were driven south to take refuge in Egypt, where they flourished under a remarkable leader called Joseph who gained favour with the Pharaohs by prophesying seven good years followed by seven bad years.
 But then they fell into slavery from which they were delivered by a leader called Moses who punished the Egyptians with Ten Plagues to escape from which the Egyptians allowed him to lead his people out of Egypt, escaping across the Red Sea and then wandering for many years in the Sinai desert until they eventually reached the ‘promised land’.

 Somewhere around 1200 BC, the Bronze Age kingdoms came to an end.
-In Egypt this is marked by the attacks of the Sea Peoples, and at roughly the same time the Hittite, the Minoans and the Mycenaean empires all came to an end.
+In Egypt this is marked by the attacks of the Sea Peoples, and at roughly the same time the Hittites, the Minoans and the Mycenaean empires all came to an end.
 And at a date traditionally given as 1184, the Trojan War finally came to an end.
 The ensuing period, roughly from 1200 – 800 BC, is generally considered to be a ‘Dark age’.
-During such Dark ages, the memories of an earlier golden age sometimes survives.
-In Greece, some time around 800 – 700 BC, these memories of an earlier age were brought together to form the two great heroic poems of the Iliad and the Odyssey..
+During such Dark ages, the memories of an earlier golden age sometimes survive.
+In Greece, some time around 800 – 700 BC, these memories of an earlier age were brought together to form the two great heroic poems of the Iliad and the Odyssey.
 Did something similar happen in Judaism?
 Should we place Moses alongside Achilles and Odysseus as the last heroic figures of the Bronze Age dimly remembered through the Dark ages?

-(Could a similar story be made out for King Arthur in the sixth century AD , the last Roman defender of Roman Britain whose short-lived success was followed by the Anglo Saxon conquest, but whose name was resurrected to heroic effect half a millennium later?).
+(Could a similar story be made out for King Arthur in the sixth century AD , the last Roman defender of Roman Britain whose short-lived success was followed by the Anglo Saxon conquest, but whose name was resurrected to heroic effect half a millennium later?)

 Moses having led the people of Israel to the ‘promised land’ found that the ‘promised land’ was already occupied by Canaanites and Philistines.
 The next centuries were occupied by fighting as is recorded in the Book of Judges, though the judges were not judges in the modern sense but rather local chieftains fighting against the Canaanites.
-It is a period of the greatest obscurity but we should remember that apart from the Egyptians who did maintain some sort of history through the Third Intermediate Period, the Jews were the only people who had any sort of account of what happened in this ‘dark age’ period.
+It is a period of the greatest obscurity but we should remember that apart from the Egyptians who did maintain some sort of history through their Third Intermediate Period, the Jews are the only people who have any sort of account of what happened in this ‘dark age’ period.

 This period comes to an end with the charismatic figure of King David, his successor and son Solomon, and his predecessor Saul.
 David was apparently a shepherd boy who was a good singer who then became a military champion by killing Goliath, the champion of the Philistines, with a well aimed sling stone.
 He and his successor Solomon established their capital at Jerusalem where they built a magnificent temple.

 However archaeologists are not convinced: David is usually dated to around 1000 BC which is rather too early: it is in the middle of the dark age, when no major towns were being built in the East Mediterranean.
-Indeed, only a small scatter of 10th century has been found in Jerusalem.
-Thus the two leading scholars of the period, Israel Finkelstein and Neil Asher Silberman have argued that either David and Solomon should be pushed down to the Eighth century, or they should be promoted to being minor tribal leaders at a time when Jerusalem was only a small village.
+Indeed, only a small scatter of 10th century pottery has been found in Jerusalem.
+Thus the two leading scholars of the period, Israel Finkelstein and Neil Asher Silberman have argued that either David and Solomon should be pushed down to the Eighth century, or they should be demoted to being minor tribal leaders at a time when Jerusalem was only a small village.